LauYeeYu/homepage/content/blog/git-usage-merging-en.md

 > git cherry-pick 614b994 d4be492
 > ```
 >
-> This will create two new commits, one for each cherry-picked commit.
+> This will create two new commits, each for a cherry-picked commit.

 ## Find Certain Patterns in Files